Pavel216989/interview-test-assignment/README.md

-# scalable HTTP api that writes raw data to a data lake in AWS S3 using AWS Kinesis Firehose
+# HTTP api that writes raw data to a data lake in AWS S3 using AWS Kinesis Firehose

 ## Architecture
 This portion of the architecture allows for a client to collect their users data in a cost-effective way that does not require sharing the data with or locking yourself into a 3rd party.